streamich/bamboo/README.md

 ## JavaScript Runtimes

-Currently `full.js` runs on Node.js and Duktape, but we should be able to port it to all runtimes that run on Linux
+Currently `full.js` runs on Node.js and Duktape, but we should be able to port it to all JavaScript engines that run on Linux

  - [X] Node.js